digst/cloud/GovCloud_Design.md

 > Platform components are aggregated with Infrastructure and Management and Support components to provide platform as a service (PaaS) services1.
 This subdomain does not include any technical capabilities components because Platform components are not critical to provide services in every service model, whereas the other technical capabilities components that are represented in the CSFRM are.
 Platform technical capabilities components are however, critical to providing platform services.
 If you provide platform services in your environment, either with platform technical capabilities that you manage or with platform technical capabilities managed by an external provider, you can add Platform components to the CSFRM, as appropriate.
 Examples of platform services that you might provide in your organization are data, media, and service bus.
 Platform components are sometimes provided as services that are consumed by Software capabilities, but they may also be consumed directly by end-users.

 *Infrastructure*
-[Owned to prepare for sensitive data]
 > The components within this subdomain represent the technical capabilities that you manage that are required to host on-premises Platform, Software, and Management and Support technical capabilities components.
 You might use these components to enable IaaS services that you provide to consumers in the public, private, community, or hybrid deployment models1.
 You may also consume IaaS services provided by an external provider that manages the infrastructure components for IaaS services.
 The requirements that these components meet are driven by all subdomains within the CSFRM, but are generally heavily-standardized to facilitate both automation in the environment, and to optimize volume purchases of hardware and software.

-## First Applications
-The platform is a continious developement and identified by needs off customer application and prioritized in the platform service lifecycle process.

-*DMI Data*
-[Describe data to be shared, volume and latency] [Describe the need for API keys]

-*PubOrg*
-[Describe data to be shared, volume and latency] [Describe few sources and first know usages]

-*Platform DevOps*
-[Back Log is prioritized joint public]